 Flower bulb history

-Bulbs have been with us for centuries.
-In the Netherlands, some species grow in the wild, like the daffodil, but most other bulbs were imported a long time ago.
+Bulbs have been with us for centuries in the Netherlands.
+Some species grow in the wild, like the daffodil, but most other bulbs were imported a long time ago.
 The history of flower bulbs is fascinating.
-The tulip, for example, travelled halfway around the world before it became the symbol of the Netherlands.
+The tulip, for example, travelled halfway around the world before it became a national symbol of the Netherlands.
 Fluwel is interested in the history of flower bulbs.
 On our site, you'll find fascinating information - but there's more!

 We will not stop telling about the history of the bulb.
 That’s how Fluwel works: we like to share our knowledge with as many people possible.
 On our site, you'll find several articles on the history of bulbs:

 - Flower bulb regions: Read more about how the bulb in the Netherlands gradually spread, with Haarlem as its first centre, from the old bulb regions to the new areas in North Holland province, where Fluwel is located.